 - Promote nursing discipline-specific knowledge that will advance human betterment globally.

 - Facilitate dissemination of nursing knowledge across time.

 - Provide access to links to nursing theory based organizations, conferences, seminal publications and ongoing work in practice, research, education, and health policy.

-- Foster collaboration among nursing scholars at local, regional, national, and international levels.
+- Foster collaboration among nurse scholars at local, regional, national, and international levels.